 Before beginning an audit, our staff conduct in-depth research into the area to be audited and meet with auditee representatives to discuss the focus of the audit.
 During the audit, staff maintain an ongoing dialogue with the auditee to review the progress of the audit and ensure open lines of communication.
-At the conclusion of the audit fieldwork, which is normally completed by May of that audit year, a draft report is prepared, reviewed internally, and then discussed with the auditee.
-Senior Office staff meet with senior management from the ministry, agency, or organization in the broader public sector to discuss the draft report and to finalize the management responses to our recommendations, which are then incorporated into the report in each of the VFM sections.
+At the conclusion of the audit fieldwork, which is normally completed by late spring of that audit year, a draft report is prepared, reviewed internally, and then discussed with the auditee.
+Senior Office staff meet with senior management from the auditee to discuss the draft report and to finalize the management responses to our recommendations.
+In the case of organizations in the broader public sector, discussions are also held with senior management of the funding ministry.
+All responses are then incorporated into the report in each of the VFM sections.